Summer Term 2023 curriculum booklet

-In addition to the core subjects of English, Mathematics and Science, pupils follow the National Curriculum with lessons in: Art, Geography, History, ICT, Computer Science, Drama, Modern Foreign Languages (French and Spanish), Music, Physical Education, PSHE and Religious Studies.
+In addition to the core subjects of English, Mathematics and Science, pupils follow the National Curriculum with lessons in: Art, Geography, History, Computer Science, Modern Foreign Languages (French and Spanish), Music, Physical Education, PSHE and Religious Studies.

 Key Stage 4 (Year 10-11)

 At Key Stage 4 our aim is to ensure that all pupils study subjects that suit their abilities and aspirations.
 Pupils are provided with flexibility; both in terms of the choice of subjects and in matching subjects to the needs of individuals, thus enabling a smooth transition to the next stage of their academic journey.

 All pupils follow a core curriculum of English, English Literature, Mathematics and Science.
-Pupils can then choose their options from the table below:
+Pupils can then choose four option subjects from the table below:

 The rich mix of drama, musical productions, sport and extra-curricular activities enriches and builds on all that is achieved by our pupils in the more formal areas of the curriculum, providing our pupils with confidence as well as developing their skills and interests.